ixa-ehu/ixa-pipe-doc/README.md

 ### 4. Compile

-Execute this command to compile ixa-pipe-nerc:
+Execute this command to compile ixa-pipe-doc:

 ````shell
 cd ixa-pipe-doc